Assignments

 3D Design in Autodesk Inventor

 I designed the figure in Autodesk Inventor.
-I started from a reference image, created a sketch following the outline, extruded it with a slight taper angle so the silicone would release cleanly later, and added some details with fillet and chamfer tools.
+I started from a reference image, created a sketch following the outline, extruded it with a slight taper angle so the silicone would release cleanly later, and added details with fillet and chamfer tools.
+The taper angle is important — if the walls are perfectly vertical, the silicone grips the inside and it's hard to pull out without tearing.
+Around 8 to 10 degrees works well.

 Machining the Mold — Roland MDX-540

-SRP Player model size and orientation
+Img 4 SRP Player model size — small version

-Step 01
+Step 01a

 Step 02